redlibrarian/redlibrarian.github.io/_posts/2020-10-18-Unconservatism.markdown

 proposing social change.
 That they are *regressive* social changes does not make them any less transformational, therefore by definition unconservative.
-Furthermore, conservatives have adopted much of the language and theory of liberalism - rights, for example, which would have shocked Burke - so in reality those we call conservatives today are really right-wing liberals.
+Furthermore, conservatives have adopted much of the language and theory of liberalism - individual rights, for example, which would have shocked Burke - so in reality those we call conservatives today are really right-wing liberals.
 And given the opportunistic flexibility of liberalism, this leaves very little to choose between them.
 (It is for